Commentary: Laser Tattoo Removal: Laser Principles and an Updated Guide for Clinicians

 Kirby-Desai Scale for Treatment Number Estimation

-Hernandez et al. (2022) raised an interesting issue when discussing the Kirby-Desai scale and its ability to estimate the number of required treatments for the complete removal of a patient's tattoo, which was proposed in a retrospective review studying 100 patients who had successfully completed treatment for complete removal of their tattoo.
+Hernandez et al. (2022) raised an interesting issue when discussing the Kirby-Desai scale and its ability to estimate the number of required treatments for the complete removal of a patient's tattoo, which was proposed in a retrospective review studying 100 patients who had successfully completed treatment for complete removal of their tattoo26.
 They accurately recognized that the scale had been designed with the assumption a QS Nd:YAG or Alexandrite laser would be used.
-Accordingly, Aurangabadkar et al. evaluated the Kerby-Desai scale's ability to predict the number of required treatments when utilizing the R0 technique, thought to aid in a faster clearance of tattoos19.
+Accordingly, Aurangabadkar et al. evaluated the Kirby-Desai scale's ability to predict the number of required treatments when utilizing the R0 technique, thought to aid in a faster clearance of tattoos19.
 The study found that when the R0 technique was applied for tattoo removal in skin types IV to VI, the R0 method required significantly fewer sessions than predicted with the Kirby-Desai scale.
 A more recent study by Pedrelli et al. evaluated the number of treatment sessions needed for the picosecond laser compared to the Q-switched laser.
 They found that the picosecond laser resulted in a 24.8% reduction of treatments compared to the results expected from the Q-switched laser based on the Kirby-Desai Scale (p<0.0001).
 Therefore, the Kirby-Desai scale likely overestimates the number of treatments required to achieve therapeutic maxima for tattoo removal when utilizing the picosecond laser20.
 Future studies should explore whether the Kirby-Desai scale still accurately predicts the number of required treatments when utilizing other novel laser types, such as the picosecond laser, multi-wavelength laser therapy, combination therapy and multi-pass therapy.